-Before making a decision to apply to the Partnerships Fund, please read the full New Zealand Partnerships for International Development Fund Guidelines (PDF 203kb).
+Before making a decision to apply to the Partnerships Fund, please read the full Partnerships Fund guidelines.
+The guidelines provide detailed information about who may apply to the fund, the scope and priorities of the fund, and the application process.

-Accredited organisations may submit a draft concept note to email@example.com for high level feedback.
+We are also able to review draft concept applications and provide high level feedback.
 Drafts should be in close to final stage format, including a completed high level budget section.
-For round 4 of the fund the deadline for this service is 12 March 2014.
+Please submit a draft to us as early as possible – by 2 March 2015 for applications to Round 6 of the fund.
 Please note that decisions are made by the independent IDASP panel and this support will not necessarily lead to an application’s success.

-3 September, 5pm close-off date for receipt of draft concept note applications for feedback prior to round 5
+31 August, 5pm close-off date for receipt of draft concept applications for feedback prior to round 7

 For any queries please contact the Partnerships and Funds team on firstname.lastname@example.org